-Our Bikini Body Countdown starts with a full-body strength training workout, that will keep you moving for about 40 minutes.
+The challenge starts with a full-body strength-training workout that will keep you moving for about 40 minutes.
 Best of all, you don't need any equipment for this workout, so no excuses!
 Learn the details of the moves, print the workout , then get your sweat on!

 Directions: Warm up with five minutes of light cardio, then repeat each three-exercise circuit three times.
 Cool down with five minutes of stretching.